-If you live in a property on your own, you can apply for a single person’s discount on your council tax bill.
+If you live in a property on your own, you can apply for a single person discount to your Council Tax bill.
 This will reduce it by 25%.

-Only full time students or student nurses can apply for this discount.
+Only full time students and student nurses can apply for a student discount.

-To qualify as a student you should be:
+To qualify as a student you must be either:

-- 18 or 19 and on a course up to 'A' level or BTEC National Diploma standard for at least 12 hours a week
+- Aged 18 or 19 and on a course up to A level or BTEC National Diploma standard, This must be for at least 12 hours a week.

-- undertaking a full-time course of further or higher education at a university or college for at least 21 hours a week
+- Taking a full-time course of further or higher education at a university or college.
+This must be for at least 21 hours a week.

-- a foreign language assistant registered at the Central Bureau for Education Visits and Exchange.
-You'll need to be appointed at a school or other education setting
+- A foreign language assistant registered at the Central Bureau for Education Visits and Exchange.
+You also need to be appointed at a school or other education setting.

-- on a course which would (if passed) lead to them becoming a registered nurse, midwife or health visitor
+- On a course which will (if passed) lead to you becoming a registered nurse, midwife or health visitor.